brandur/sorg/content/drafts/webhooks.md

-guarantees strong security; even if you provide signatures you can't know for sure that your users are verifying them, and if forced to provide HTTP basic auth credentials, many users will opt for weak ones.
+guarantees strong security; even if you provide signatures you can't know for sure that your users are verifying them, and if forced to provide HTTP basic auth credentials, many users will opt for weak ones, which combined with endpoints that are probably not rate limited, leave them vulnerable to brute force or dictionary attacks.

 ### Development and testing (#development)